 However, I do think the music is nice and fits in the story.

 Well, I mean, WE DO have the man/boy, but nothing is told about him except how he grew up.

-Despite having a length of only four minutes long, Akai Ito manages to work through the romantic ups and downs of a couple.
+In just four minutes Akai Ito manages to work through the romantic ups and downs of a couple.
 There is a confession, dating, separation and finally a resolution.
 There are no words or color variety, just an unbreakable string with a life of its own telling the story of the people it connects together.

 This is minimalism art at its finest telling a